Sweet, sticky honey has been known to have healing properties for thousands of years.

 Even though ancient civilizations might not have known why this was so, they could see that honey was effective.
 As Yogi Berra reportedly said, “You can observe a lot just by watching.”

-Now we have a clue as to why honey works.
+And watch we did so now we have a clue as to why honey works.
 Modern science has revealed that when bees take nectar from flowering plants, they add an enzyme to it that produces hydrogen peroxide.
 This is part of what gives honey such astounding healing properties.

-The honey produced from the manuka or tea tree has racked up an impressive track record.
+The honey produced from the Manuka or tea tree has racked up an impressive track record.
 This flowering plant from New Zealand and southeast Australia produces a honey with awesome antibiotic properties.

 And some scientists are convinced that it can even put the brakes on cancerous growths.

-Study suggests manuka honey is a
+Study suggests manuka honey is a cancer killer

 A group of researchers from the United Arab Emirates University in Al Ain conducted a study that shows manuka honey contains properties that can block tumor growth in the breasts, colon, and skin.